 The purpose of this web page is to provide information to students undertaking the Juris Doctor (Online) program.
+From 2019, there will be no further intakes into the Juris Doctor (Online) program.

 Current and continuing coursework students must re-enrol themselves for each session by the appropriate deadline.